top of page

 This year (FY 2025), there will be three categories of eligibility (New, Start-ups, and Renewals).
 New firewood banks (existing firewood banks that have not received funding previously) and Start-up firewood banks (individuals or organizations launching new firewood banks in 2024-2025) may apply for funding beginning May 1st, 2024.
 Renewal firewood banks (firewood banks that have received funding previously) may apply beginning September 1st, 2024.

 New Applicant Grant Form.
-Existing firewood banks that have not received funding previously through the AGH Firewood Bank Financial Assistance Program
+Existing firewood banks that have not received funding previously through the AGH Firewood Bank Assistance Program

 • If you are a established non-profit, church, town or tribe, you just need a bank account and a UEI